Interdicting Restructuring Networks with Applications in Illicit Trafficking: Our Algorithm

 The difference between the two models is quite subtle.
 Where \eqref{tlforig} computes the cut in the original network, then determines that interdicted arcs should not be counted towards the value and restructured arcs should be counted towards the value of the cut (if they are in it), \eqref{tlf} determines exactly what the cut is in the network after interdictions and restructuring have occurred.

 We now remark that there are a finite number of interdiction plans, so $Y$ is finite.
 Additionally, for a given interdiction plan $y$, $Z(y)$ is finite.
 Thus, $\bigcup_{y \in Y} Z(y)$ is finite.
-For a given $y \in Y$, we can replace the maximization problem by enumerating over all possible decisions $z \in Z(y)$.
-The following formulation is non-standard. since the set of constraints depends on the decision $y$. \begin{singlespace}
+For a given $y \in Y$, we can replace the maximization problem by enumerating over all possible decisions $z \in Z(y)$, defining $\pi^z$ and $\theta^z$ to be the partition of the node set and indicator of which arcs are in the cut corresponding to the network $G(z) = (N, A \cup \{(i,j) \in A^R: z_{ij}=1\})$.
+We additionally make the objective value associated with each $z$ a constraint, and enforce that $\eta$, the objective value of the bilevel problem, is at least as large as the objective value associated with each $z$.
+The following formulation is non-standard, since the set of constraints depends on the decision $y$. \begin{singlespace}

 \end{singlespace}